roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-09 ****** bydlsloan© When they first picked her up, the crowd in their area buzzed, getting a good look at the nearly perfect, nearly naked girl.
+When they first picked her up, the crowd in their area buzzed, getting a good look at the nearly perfect, nearly naked girl.
 When the 11 black men started tossing her in the air, the view got even better.
 Cori's jersey was flopping up, her bare breasts jiggling with amazing firmness.
 Her long legs were spread wide enough to offer a nice view of her crotch.
 The guys had a firm grasp on her ankles and wrists and any free hands groped her ass or tits.

  The crowd around them counted out the reps and the guys in their row begged for them to pass her down.
 "Next time," Ty promised.